zmike/zmike.github.io/_posts/2022-09-27-preparation.md

 Big news.

-I'm throwing down the gauntlet.
+With XDC next week, I'm throwing down the gauntlet.

 Mesa 22.3 is going to be the **BIG PERF RELEASE**.